Master-Code234/pong-game/README.md

 - The ball can clip though the top and bottom of the players at certain angles

-- The ball moves slower on some devices than others
+- The ball moves slower or faster on some devices than others

 - Does not work on moblie devices

-## Thanks Too
+## Special Thanks

-Thanks To Kasper Kain for helping with this project.
+Special thanks to Kasper Kain for their assistance with this project.